Altitude tent and Hypoxia chamber CO2 Air Scrubbers

 - Elevation of arterial blood pressure

-While air separation units or hypoxic generators cannot support low levels of CO2 individually, they can be used together with the Alfaintek CO2 scrubber.
+While air separation units or hypoxic generators cannot support low levels of CO2 individually, they must be used together with the Alfaintek CO2 scrubber.
 Our CO2 Scrubber removes all the build-up of carbon dioxide that has been produced by human metabolism during high-altitude training or sleeping.

 The Alfaintek CO2 Scrubber will help you to maintain a normal and stable CO2 level in the high-altitude training chambers and tents.